bsl-group/.github/profile/README.md

 1. __Dan Frost__
 1. __Federico Munch__
 1. __Li-Wei Chen__
-1. __Utpal Kumar__ is finalizing the codes and data collection and develop a 3D elastic model of deep structure beneath the Yellowstone hotspot using an approach called "box tomography"
+1. __Utpal Kumar__ is finalizing the codes and data collection and developing a 3D elastic model of deep structure beneath the Yellowstone hotspot using an approach called "box tomography"